DavidXubin/mysql_udf/README.md

-This is an DES CBC PKS decryptor for mysql_udf
+This is an DES CBC PKS encryption/decryption of mysql udf

 Usage:

+For DES decryption:

 The 1st parameter is a cyphertext in hex string